iclr-blogposts/2024/_posts/2024-05-07-dive-into-musicgen.md

 #     for hyperlinks within the post to work correctly.
 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
-  - name: Abstract
-  - name: Introduction
+  - name: History of text-to-music models
     subsections:
     - name: Interactive Figures

+---

+# History of text-to-music models

+We begin here.